oscar-barlow/makersbnb/ReadMe.md

 I want to see all possible listings.

-As a signed-up user wanting to travel, in oder to view a place I am interested in,
+As a signed-up user wanting to travel, in order to view a place I am interested in,
 I want to be able to access individual listings.

 As a signed-up user wanting to travel,